 How to Change AutoPlay Settings in Windows 11

-You change AutoPlay settings in Windows 11 to control what happens when you connect media devices like USB drives.
+You change AutoPlay settings in Windows 11 to control what happens when you connect removable media like USB drives or DVDs.

-AutoPlay is a Windows feature that automatically detects removable media and prompts you to choose an action, such as opening files or running an app.
+AutoPlay is a Windows feature that detects newly inserted media and offers to perform actions, such as opening files or running an application.
+This allows you to customize your PC’s response to external devices.

-For instance, you can configure Windows 11 to always open a specific folder when a USB drive is inserted, or to simply do nothing.
+For example, you can set Windows 11 to always open a specific folder when you plug in a USB drive or to do nothing automatically.
+This setting is vital for security, helping to prevent malicious software from running immediately upon device connection.

 Change AutoPlay Settings Using System Settings